githe14/EK-dataviz-portfolio-CMU/final-project-part-three.md

 I learned that for the story to feel native to the subject matter, the visualizations needed to mimic the interface of a streaming platform (specifically Spotify).
 While I initially experimented with Tableau, I found it difficult to create the specific high-contrast dark theme I wanted.
 My overall presentation had to be in a dark background to highlight the visualizations, which I aimed to focus on the trend lines of data on a stacked area chart and a line chart.
 I moved my visualization workflow to Google Colab and utilized Python (Pandas/Matplotlib).
 To create the visualization on Google Colab, I utilized the AI (Gemini) to help write the Python syntax required to customize the background and accent colors to match the Shorthand theme.

-**Detailed AI Acknowledgement is explained in the later section.**
+** **Detailed AI Acknowledgement is explained on my [Final Shorthand Story](https://carnegiemellon.shorthandstories.com/the-attention-economy-of-the-music-industry/index.html).**

+<img width="1453" height="702" alt="image" src="https://github.com/user-attachments/assets/b7ac1f5a-c1f3-4e0e-8834-0edc93ccb4af" />

 Once I created the Python syntax with Gemini, I used Google Colab to generate images.

-<img width="1453" height="702" alt="image" src="https://github.com/user-attachments/assets/b7ac1f5a-c1f3-4e0e-8834-0edc93ccb4af" />

-**The Stacked Area Chart (Context):** A visualization of RIAA data showing the transition from Physical to Streaming dominance.
-Each chart highlights each era using the scrolling feature on Shorthand.

 <img width="1541" height="988" alt="Code_Generated_Image (3)" src="https://github.com/user-attachments/assets/62725aaa-5aad-4f9b-8ef8-db77faee6157" />
 <img width="1541" height="988" alt="Code_Generated_Image (2)" src="https://github.com/user-attachments/assets/5946ee90-51e9-48ab-a30f-a0513dac06b5" />
 <img width="1584" height="988" alt="Code_Generated_Image (1)" src="https://github.com/user-attachments/assets/bbff56bc-2ffc-45db-a1fc-934f88461533" />

-**The "Progressive" Line Chart (The Trend):** Rather than showing the Spotify duration drop as a static image, I generated six progressive versions of the chart (1995, 2000, 2005, etc.) and linked them to the scroll in Shorthand.
-The intention was to allow the reader to experience the timeline of the data.
-Following the trend line for 15 years (the CD era) makes the sudden drop in 2015 feel much more dramatic and consequential.
+**The Stacked Area Chart (Context):** A visualization of RIAA data showing the transition from Physical to Streaming dominance.
+Each chart highlights each era using the scrolling feature on Shorthand.

 <img width="1600" height="976" alt="Code_Generated_Image (9)" src="https://github.com/user-attachments/assets/fe71ba83-66db-4e32-9bfd-bac824263dec" />
 <img width="1600" height="976" alt="Code_Generated_Image (8)" src="https://github.com/user-attachments/assets/81b91cd4-623a-496f-98a7-e733d30fe72f" />